You’ve heard the saying, “you don’t know what you don’t know?”

 - Microsoft Office (2016 or Office 365) applications:

-- OPTIONAL: Microsoft Access (2016 or Office 365; suggested if you want to follow along with the instructor)
+- OPTIONAL: Microsoft Access (2016 or Office 365; suggested to complete all optional exercises)

 - OPTIONAL: If you have access to a second monitor it can aid with viewing the course while trying out exercises